 Fig Vinaigrette Recipe: in 3 Easy Steps

-This salad is filled with fresh, crunchy apples and healthy greens.
+Ever wonder what to make with the jar of fig preserves left over from a cheese board spread?
+Make this vinaigrette!
+This fig vinaigrette is at it’s best when tossed into a salad is filled with fresh, crunchy apples and healthy greens.
 All of these culinary ingredients work well together, and the salad only gets better when it is topped with a quick, homemade vinaigrette with sweet figs mixed in.
-Crumbling, salty, blue cheese into the greens results in a savory, mouthwatering, and satisfying salad.
+Add crumbled, salty, blue cheese into the greens and the result in is savory, mouthwatering, and satisfying salad.

 The combination of figs and blue cheese is flavor duo seen on pizzas, sandwiches, and is a classic Fall pairing.
 As soon as the weather cools, this nutty, apple salad starts popping up on restaurant menus.
 Why not make this salad yourself (at home) and save a few dollars?
-The vinaigrette recipe is easy to make and the rest of the ingredients you probably have already in your refrigerator.
+The vinaigrette recipe is easy to make and the rest of the ingredients you most likely have on hand in your pantry.

 This recipe will keep in the refrigerator for 3 weeks in a sealed container.
 Do not store the salad dressing in metal due to the reaction with the vinegar.